 I was hit hard with the photography bug just before my 14th birthday in my freshman year of high school back in rural southern Michigan.
-That was nearly 50 years ago when one had to rely on reading books and magazines and general experimentation to perfect your skills.
+That was over 50 years ago when one had to rely on reading books and magazines and general experimentation to perfect your skills.
 There was no Internet with which to educate oneself.
 (That’s right youngsters, no Internet, no smart phones, no personal computers, no digital cameras.
 How did we ever survive you wonder?
 Ask your parents or grandparents.)

 My first ‘real’ camera was a Minolta SRT-101 35mm single lens reflex with a 50mm f/2.8 lens and a 2x extender.
 I can’t tell you how much film I wasted getting things right.
 As my experience grew I added more lenses, lights, electronic flashes, tripods, a “large format” Mamiya C330 twin lens reflex camera and even had a darkroom for developing film and making prints.

 Eventually, with great enthusiasm and support from my father and a few teachers, I persisted enough to be making money in my own business by time I graduated from high school.
 By graduation I had photographed three high school yearbooks (all photos except for the formal student and teacher portraits), five weddings, some formal prom pictures of close friends and their dates (took quite a bit of business from the ‘professional’ on site) and thousands of shots of things that interested me.